 Latino Network recognizes that too many youth lack safe spaces and activities to engage in during the summer months.
 Often this lack of programming leads to increased gang involvement or risky behaviors.
-Latino Network’s Summer Academia (Summer Academy) provides youth, ages 8-18, with positive, fun, educational and enriching activities to keep them safe and engaged.
+Latino Network’s Summer Academia (Summer Academy) provides youth already enrolled in CHI and Early CHI programs, ages 8-18, with positive, fun, educational and enriching activities to keep them safe and engaged.

-Latino/a role models facilitate Summer Academia four days/week for eight weeks during June, July, and August.
+Latino/a role models facilitate Summer Academia three days a week for eight weeks during June, July, and August.

-Through a partnership with Metro, Summer Academia includes a weekly exploration of the outdoors.
+Through a partnership with Metro called Latino Greenspaces, Summer Academia includes a weekly exploration of the outdoors.
 Using a culturally-specific curriculum, youth explore the outdoors as it relates to Latino culture through arts, music, hiking, and science.
 Youth visit local natural areas and parks to experience the wonders of Oregon.

 - Water park outings and swimming